colinrford/ctbignum/formal_verification/STATUS.md

 # Formal Verification Status (December 2025)
-# Disclaimer: This document wasargely written by Gemini
+# Disclaimer: This document was largely written by Gemini

 This directory contains the formal verification wrappers and scripts for **ctbignum**.